Oh, Snap!

 While this approach to halving is significantly more specific than the Snap, in which there is no concept of ordered or grouped elimination, it does at least have precedent in how Thanos would ‘balance’ the population of each world he invaded.

-Instead of a worst case of O(n log n) calls to a random number generator, we now have O(log n) calls.
+Instead of a linearithmic worst case we have gone to logarithmic, i.e., we now have O(log n) instead of O(n log n) calls to a random number generator.
 This may feel like a big win, but a sense of balance and proportion is appropriate when taking this delinearised improvement into account: it’s is still an inherently inefficient and intrinsically incomplete way to sort.
 Definitely NSFW, so don’t get too excited over any apparent optimisations.

 There is surely nothing quite so useless as doing with great efficiency what should not be done at all.